 Pick up some or all of the books shown in the column at the right which are filled with pictures, interesting stories and interviews with those who were close to this superhorse.
 It's great fun to read about his personality quirks, his playful puppy side and what a ham he could be.
 Many of the stories are very touching and will surely bring a tear to your eye.
 I know they did for me.

 Secretariat died at the age of 19 from laminitis and is buried at Claiborne Farm in Paris, Kentucky near his sire, "Bold Ruler."
 He had the honor of being buried whole, instead of the traditional head, heart and hooves.
-His mother, "Somethingroyal" is buried at Meadow Stable (no marker) as is his grandmother (in the Horse Cemetery by the yearling barn).
+His mother, "Somethingroyal" is buried on private land in Caroline County.
+His grandmother is in the Horse Cemetery by the yearling barn.

 Meadow Event Park, 13111 Dawn Blvd., Doswell VA 23047 phone 804-994-2800